bkuhlmann/auther/README.md

 - If upgrading Rails, changing the cookie/session settings, generating a new secret base key, etc. this might cause Auther authentication to fail.
 Make sure to clear your browser cookies in this situation or use Google Chrome (incognito mode) to verify.
+- If the authentication view/form looks broken (stylewise) this could be due to custom `ActionView::Base.field_error_proc` settings defined by your app (usually via an initializer).
+Auther uses this configuration `ActionView::Base.field_error_proc = proc { |html_tag, _| html_tag.html_safe }` so that no additional markup is added to the DOM when errors are raised.
+If you have customized this to something else, you might want to read the usage documentation (mentioned above) to rebuild the authentication view/form for your specific business needs.

 # Tests